-- 1. Each personnel file (paper form and electronic) will contain: - a.
-Personnel data including but not limited to name, address, telephone number, date of birth, next of kin, social insurance number. - b.
-Initial employment information including letters of application, references, resume, employment status, start date, benefit participation, authorization for payroll, deductions, driver abstract and separately sealed Police Vulnerable Sector Check. - c.
-Employment history including time sheets, attendance records, Standard First Aid and CPR certificates, performance appraisals, requests for and results of leaves of absence, disciplinary notices (only those cc'd to personnel file) and reports, disclosure to car insurance, copies of degrees/ certificates/diplomas, all other current trainings/requirements and annual signoffs. - d.
-Upon termination, the file will contain the nature of termination, separation documents and exit interview notes.
+- 1. Each personnel file (paper form and/or electronic) will contain: - a.
+Personnel data including but not limited to name, address, telephone number, date of birth, emergency contact, social insurance number. - b.
+Initial employment information and training documents including but not limited to start date, benefit participation, banking information and deductions, driver abstract, First Aid and CPR, WHMIS and separately sealed Police Vulnerable Sector Check. - c.
+Employment history including but not limited to attendance records, prior training certificates, performance appraisals, requests for and results of leaves of absence, disciplinary notices (only those cc'd to personnel file) and reports, disclosure to car insurance, copies of degrees/certificates/diplomas, and annual signoffs. - d.
+Upon termination, the file will contain the nature of termination, separation documents and exit interview notes if applicable.